-The department requesting the Goods or Services in consultation with the Procurement Services office shall first determine if a competitive solicitation is required.
-See OP 72.09, Purchase of Goods and Services.
+The department requesting the Goods or Services in consultation with the Procurement Services Office shall first determine if a competitive solicitation is required.
+See OP 72.09, Procurement of Goods and Services.

 Procurement Services will work with the department and the Contractor to develop and negotiate a mutually satisfactory Contract that complies with the Contract Management Handbook and applicable statutes.

 Procurement Services will obtain review and signature approval from the appropriate TTUS/TTU officials and the Contractor.
-Only individuals delegated authority and detailed in the Contract Management Handbook or by express authority of the Chancellor or President may sign Contracts.
+Only individuals delegated authority or by express authority of the Chancellor or President may sign Contracts.

-A fully executed Contract will be retained in the Procurement Services Office contract responsitory system and distributed to both the department and the Contractor along with a summary of obligations.
+A fully executed Contract will be retained in the Procurement Services Office contract repository system and distributed to both the department and the Contractor along with a summary of obligations.

 c.
 Contract Management Handbook